connar/connar.github.io/content/posts/bypassingspeakeasy.md

 We can of course make our payload even more advanced such as including the time delays, computing the encryption/decryption key etc to add more complexity to it.

+> **Note**: The SSN technique in this case is a very basic way to showcase our PoC.
+This will likely not work against a real target, since *[SSNs](https://redops.at/en/blog/exploring-hells-gate) can vary from Windows to Windows or version to version, and in a real-world scenario we usually do not know what Windows or version the target is running, therefore hardcoding SSNs could be risky and fail*.
+>
+> For more advanced techniques, you should have a read at [Hell's Gate](https://github.com/vxunderground/VXUG-Papers/blob/main/Hells%20Gate/HellsGate.pdf), [Halo's Gate](https://blog.sektor7.net/#!res/2021/halosgate.md) and finally [Tartarus Gate](https://www.100daysofredteam.com/p/what-is-tartarus-gate-and-how-it-enables-red-team-tradecraft).

 ## Technique 4 - Static Configuration Artifacts